We’ve never had a time when more people don’t trust their doctors. Yet we’ve never had a time when more people are unhealthy.

 In 2019, fake news was added to the Oxford English Dictionary.
 Since then, the millions of pages of online health information have only grown—but that doesn’t mean they’re helping us.
 A constant stream of conflicting healthcare advice can make it difficult to know what, and who, to trust.

 At the same time, healthcare populations have grown increasingly fragmented, diverse and challenging to connect with authentically.
-Healthcare marketers need their brands to break through that noise – with all audiences, including underserved populations but don’t always know where to start.
+Healthcare marketers need their brands to break through that noise – with all audiences, including underserved populations.
+But they don’t always know where to start.
 To position your organization as an effective and equitable one, you’ll need to meet increasingly diverse audiences where they are with information they can trust.

 Here are three key strategies for letting your patients and prospective patients know that yours is an institution to trust.